Biden White House Run Begins with 'Regrets'

 WILLIAMS: OK, in his effort to fix this, I guess, Senator Biden was on "The Daily Show" and did talk to Jon Stewart last night about his comments.

-Senator JOE BIDEN (Democrat, Delaware): What I was attempting to be was - not very artfully - was complimentary.
+JOE BIDEN: What I was attempting to be was - not very artfully - was complimentary.
 This is an incredible guy.
 This is a phenomenon.
 This guy is - and look, the other part of this thing is the word that got me in trouble is using the word clean.
 I should have said fresh.
 What I meant is he's got new ideas; he's a new guy on the block.

-Mr. JON STEWART (Host, "The Daily Show"): I'm going to help you out.
+JON STEWART: I'm going to help you out.
 Let me help you out.

 MONTAGNE: Juan, Joe Biden got into trouble just a few years ago with some comments about Indian Americans.